gfeiden/MagneticUpperSco/README.md

 Files and notebooks related to Feiden ([2016, A&amp;A, 593, A99](https://ui.adsabs.harvard.edu/abs/2016A%26A...593A..99F/abstract)).

+## Caution

+There are known issues with model isochrones at very young ages (below 10 Myr).
+Proceed with caution.
+Updated models that rectify known issues are available from the author.
+Email [gregory.feiden@ung.edu](mailto:gregory.feiden@ung.edu) for updated model mass tracks or isochrones.

 ## Abstract

 When determining absolute ages of identifiably young stellar populations, results